Perelman School of Medicine at the University of Pennsylvania

 Nicole D. Ferrante, MD

-Dr. Ferrante is a gastroenterology fellow within the Division of Gastroenterology at the University of Pennsylvania.
+Dr. Ferrante is a gastroenterology fellow currently at Jackson Memorial Hospital and formerly at the University of Pennsylvania.
 She is board certified in Internal Medicine and plans to obtain her Masters of Science in Clinical Epidemiology through the Penn CCEB.
 Her research interests include viral hepatitis and hepatocellular carcinoma, and she hopes to pursue a career in transplant hepatology.

 Find a publication listing here.